 Developing a surgery-detecting solution is problematic due to how difficult it is to collect training material: pre/after footage of patients is often protected by medical confidentiality.

 Obfuscation attacks are harder to detect than regular PAs, as they are more insidious in nature.
 While impersonation PAs tend to change the entire face of a culprit, obfuscation mostly focuses on altering a specific facial region.
 Pixel-Wise Binary Supervision (PixBiS) has proven to be the best model, as it analyzes color information and is capable of detecting such occlusions as glasses, wigs, and makeup.
 Its enhanced version MC-PixBiS + ∆SWIRₒpt could successfully detect tattoos.

 Evasion and Obfuscation in Speaker Recognition

 Automatic Speaker Verification is susceptible to obfuscation attacks as well.
 Two typical methods are prosody and synthetic manipulations: pitch alteration, usage of falsetto, bite blocking, voice muffling, simulated speech impediments, voice conversion, white noise, and so on.
 The problem is still poorly explored, while some ASV systems demonstrate a 20%-48% Equal Error Rate (EER).

 Face Morphing and Gender Obfuscation

-Face morphing can be used for gender obfuscation as a study shows.
-In this case a male/female face is used as an obfuscator, which provides to a target face the required gender information:
+Face morphing can be used for gender obfuscation, as this study shows.
+In this case, a male/female face is used as an obfuscator, which provides to a target face the required gender information: